saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

                               192.168.7.1       Push 24009, Push 333(top)     1691     2 ge-0/0/1.7
 ```

 We just saw that the VPN label, `24009`, was learned through BGP.
-The top label, `253`, is the transport label.
+The top labels, `325` and `333`, are the transport labels.
 We can see this when we check the routing information to the `ios_xr_1` device (which the VPN routes will resolve to):

 ```
 salt@vmx5> show route 10.0.1.1 table inet.3